HackDavis/live/src/markdown/team-mixer.md

 category: "Logistics"
 link: "Schedule"
 ---
-Mingle and find a team if you haven't yet!
+At the workshop room.
+Mingle and find a team!